Whether you are organising a public or private event, Swan Hill Rural City Council has a suitable location that will meet your needs.

 The provision and number of toilets may be part of your POPE permit conditions.

-Council’s public bins are not for the use of the event holder and participants.
-Event organisers are responsible for the waste and litter generated at the event and must arrange for additional bins to cater for the types of waste that will be generated at the event.
-It is recommended that waste stations consist of a general waste bins and a recycling bins.
-A standard formula for determining how many waste stations to provide is one bin per 50 patrons.
+Council’s public place litter bins are not provided for use by the event holder or their participants.
+Event organisers are solely responsible for the waste and litter generated by their event and must arrange and provide satisfactory waste management services to the satisfaction of the Council.
+For catered events, it is recommended that waste stations consist of both general waste and recycling bins.
+A standard formula for determining how many waste stations to provide is one 240-litre wheelie bin per 50 patrons.
 Waste stations should be located near eating areas, exits and entrances.

 Local Waste Management Provider